Wluper/matilda/README.md

 You should see the Flask server running in the Terminal now on port 5000.

-<strong>Alternatively you may use gunicorn to run the server app:</strong>
+Alternatively you may use gunicorn to run the server app:

 ```bash
 (MATILDA)$ pwd